SichangHe/igem-2022-dku-backup/src/attributions.md

 Designed the safety and education wiki and organized local high school activities (education).

 ### Sihan Wang
-Helped with background research and conduct wetlabs, wiki writing.
+Helped with background research, conduct wetlabs, human practice organization, and wiki writing.

 ### Renwei Gao
 Fund manager of the team, in charge of labware purchasing, helped with background research and human practice.